-An assignment is defined as the time period (days) between the first full operational period excluding travel, and the last operational period.
-The last operational period is the last full day worked which excludes all travel.
-Assignments include prescribed fire and fuels treatments.
+An assignment is defined as the time period (days) between the first full operational period, excluding travel, and the last operational period.
+The last operational period is the last full day worked, excluding all travel.
+Assignments include staging/preposition, prescribed fire, and fuels treatments.